Browse All Tribes or choose a Tribe below:

 Holiday lets are a very attractive investment to those wishing to diversify their portfolio.
 They are not affected by Section 24 and they can deliver a healthy yield and often do well with capital appreciation as well, due to the locations of them often being sought after.See - Holiday let - why ever portfolio should have one.
 Why holiday lets are the new BTLI thought I would put together all our resources for setting up a holiday let.Sourcing a holiday let investmentGuide to coastal property for investmentTop 5 sign posts to a holiday let with year round occupancy potential.
 Holiday lets - do they work as a business model?Is my area suitable for holiday lets Cheaper or dearer area for holiday let?
 Best place to buy first holiday let?
 Top 10 seaside BTL hotspots by rental yield.Potential yield from holiday lets if I buy £400k of property established let vs newly created Financing a holiday letHoliday lets require a specialised holiday let mortgage.
 These are fairly limited and tend to be lower LTV than single occupancy BTL.
 Expect to put in around a 40% deposit.
-Property Tribes Financial Services have access to all the HL mortgage products on the market and can be contacted on 01206 654444.Insuring a holiday letHoliday lets require specialised insurance.
+Property Tribes Financial Services on 01206 654444 can assist with financing your holiday let.Insuring a holiday letHoliday lets require specialised insurance.
 Our insurance partner Alan Boswell Group provide this kind of insurance and can be contacted on 01603 649736.Setting it up ready to rentFormat for welcome packs / info packs Beds & mattresses for holiday lets Bunk beds Questions regarding first holiday letCost of furnishing Holiday Let How important is art in a holiday let?
 Dining table or not ?An ageing market & how to make our accommodation appeal to them How important is art in a holiday let?
 10 ways to increase your property's kerb appeal - external linkYou can contact our furniture partner, Fusion Furniture Solutions on on 01565 849261 for all your furniture pack needs.Marketing Are you leveraging "anticipation happiness" in your property marketing?5 tips to increase occupancy of your holiday cottage.
 Advertising on holiday let portals Allowing dogs in holiday lets-yes or no Creating "purple cows" in holiday lets Availability & Booking Systems for Own Website Holiday let marketing 10 tips to get more bookings for your holiday let How I secured 52 weeks bookings for my holiday ...
 8 tips for marketing holiday lets to a global audience.
 Marketing holiday lets using social media ....
 Converting enquiries for your holiday let Photographing holiday lets - how to do it ...
 Promoting a holiday let - importance of English Tourist Board rating?Management How to deal with unhappy guest Replying to ReviewsWhen the sun doesn't shine Contract for holiday lets Managing remotely Holiday lets myths ....
 BUSTED!HousekeepingHousekeeping - how often to change bed linen?Tax Who Knew - Tax Relief for Holiday Let Owners?
 Are Holiday Lets The Next Big Thing?
 FHL and Capital Allowances

 Thanks for so much useful info Vanessa.